Editing Images in Photobucket

 ***Please note, while you can edit and save a .png file, you cannot save and replace a .png file.***

 Take your pick from a dozen different frames that will surround your photo.
-Nothing classes up that internet meme like a matte border with a nice wooden finish!

 This tool allows you to rotate and mirror (or flip) your photos.
 With the rotate function, you can rotate your photo clockwise or counterclockwise 90 degrees at a time.
 With the mirror function, you can flip your photo horizontally or vertically.
 Bummed out that the photographer snapped a photo of your left side rather than your right?
 Mirror it!